AlmogBaku/AclTreeBundle/README.md

 In some cases, you may wish to change the default `MaskBuilder`, to a custom mask map.
 You can just modify the MaskBuilder by overriding the `security.acl.mask_builder` parameter.

-For instance, example changing to use Sonata's MaskBuilder:
+For instance, example for changing the AclTree to use The Sonata's ACL MaskBuilder:
 ```yaml
 parameters:
     security.acl.mask_builder: Sonata\AdminBundle\Security\Acl\Permission\MaskBuilder